rism-digital/rism.info/publications/bibliography.de.md

 Popinigis, Danuta / Szlagowska, Danuta / Woźniak, Jolanta: Rękopiśmienne zbiory muzyczne Polskiej Akademii Nauk.
 Wiek XVIII-XIX.
 Katalog, (in Vorbereitung).
 (erstellt in der RISM-Ländergruppe Danzig - Polen)

 Walter-Mazur, Magdalena: The Music Manuscripts at the Diocesan Library in Sandomierz: A Thematic Catalogue.
-Vol. I. Repertoire of Church Ensemble and Keyboard Music.
-Wiesbaden: Harrassowitz Verlag, 2021. (erstellt in Zusammenarbeit mit RISM)
+Vol. I. Repertoire of Church Ensemble and Keyboard Music, Wiesbaden: Harrassowitz Verlag, 2021. (erstellt in Zusammenarbeit mit RISM)

+Walter-Mazur, Magdalena und Michał Wysocki: The Music Manuscripts at the Diocesan Library in Sandomierz: A Thematic Catalogue.
+Vol. II.
+Repertoire of Cantors and Organists and Collection of the Holy Trinity Parish in Raków, Wiesbaden: Harrassowitz Verlag, 2023. (erstellt in Zusammenarbeit mit RISM)

 ##### SK – Slowakei